 Traditional direct mail is a very effective marketing channel.
 It’s extremely targeted and allows companies to speak to very specific audiences.
 It’s also one of the most intrusive channels there is.
 Recipients must look at the piece for at least a little bit — it’s a guaranteed touch.
-We discussed maximizing direct mail ROI in great detail in our last post.
-Check it out if you missed it!
+We discussed maximizing direct mail ROI in great detail previously.
+Check it out if you haven’t already!

 There are two basic goals with direct mail in the modern era of marketing.
 The first is getting conversions from the initial mailing.
 This is when targets receive your mailer, see the value in one of your company’s products or services and contact you to purchase or learn more.
 Before the Digital Age, direct mail strategy was simple.
 Mailers were sent out, some targets would respond, sales would close on those respondents and the process was repeated.

 However, that approach had one big problem: it didn’t do anything to address non-respondents.
 They were just chalked up as misses on that particular deployment, and companies would hope to get them the next time around.
 Some companies still take that approach, and it’s not the most effective way to deal with prospects and existing customers.